-2.7 Formal submission should be made using the template.
+3.7 Formal submission should be made using the uncertainty mechanism template.
+However, it is recognised that large projects (over £1m) may require more in-depth justification and supporting documentation.
 Supporting detail may also be required for more complex projects or where different options are considered.
 This detail should be submitted at the same time as the formal template, though the UR may request clarifying material.
 Except in certain circumstances as indicated by the UR, this clarifying material does not constitute a re-submission for the purposes of calculating timelines for approval.

-- 2.8 Additional detail might include where relevant: - NPV analysis (if costs being incurred over a number of years); - Cost Benefit Analysis (CBA); - Supporting justification / calculations; - Outputs and timelines for delivery; - Impact on consumers or key performance metrics; - Cost profile (if being incurred over a number of years); or - Option / Risk analysis. - 2.9 SONI's submissions for additional funding under uncertainty mechanisms should include proposed deliverables that meet the following requirements to ensure the TSO's accountability for delivery: - Well-specified: the plan should set out clearly what is to be delivered in practice, and/or how successful delivery would be measured, in order for delivery to be verified.
-This may require a significant amount of detail on the scope and quality of what is planned. - Time-bound: the plan should contain clear dates for delivery, using milestones within the financial year for initiatives which are to be delivered over several years. - 3) Consumer Interest: SONI should demonstrate that any changes to allowances are in consumers' interests and reflect consumers' requirements, and that only efficient additional costs are being allowed.
+- 3.8 Additional detail might include where relevant: - NPV analysis (if costs being incurred over a number of years); - Cost Benefit Analysis (CBA); - Supporting justification / calculations; - Outputs and timelines for delivery; - Impact on consumers or key performance metrics; - Cost profile (if being incurred over a number of years); or - Option / Risk analysis. - 3.9 SONI's submissions for additional funding under uncertainty mechanisms should include proposed deliverables that meet the following requirements to ensure the TSO's accountability for delivery: - 1) Well-specified: the plan should set out clearly what is to be delivered in practice, and/or how successful delivery would be measured, in order for delivery to be verified.
+This may require a significant amount of detail on the scope and quality of what is planned. - 2) Time-bound: the plan should contain clear dates for delivery, using milestones within the financial year for initiatives which are to be delivered over several years. - 3) Consumer Interest: SONI should demonstrate that any changes to allowances are in consumers' interests and reflect consumers' requirements, and that only efficient additional costs are being allowed.